zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide1.md

 ![](./images/100/Picture100-32.png " ")

+## **STEP 3: Connect with SQL Developer Web**

-## Part 2.
-Connecting to your ADW Database with SQL Developer Web
+#### **Connecting to your Autonomous Database with SQL Developer Web**

 ### Accessing SQL Developer Web

-Although you can connect to your ADW autonomous database from local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Developer Web directly from your ADW console.
+Although you can connect to your autonomous database from local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Developer Web directly from your ADW or ATP console.

-#### **STEP 4: Open SQL Developer Web**

 -   In your database's details page, click the **Tools** tab.